acerolatz/Acerola/README.md

 # Usability

-The interface is entirely in English and designed to be intuitive.
-You’ll find it easy to navigate.
-Screenshots are included below for reference.
+The interface is in English and designed for intuitive navigation.
+Screenshots are included below for a preview.

 <img src="github/images/home.webp" style='max-width: 720px' />